 The most important source of CO is road transport and in particular petrol driven vehicles.
-Emissions from road transport fell only slightly between 1970 and 1990 but in recent years has declined more significantly.
-This is due primarily to the increased use of catalytic converters and to a lesser extent to fuel switching from petrol cars to diesel cars.
-The emissions from off-road sources include portable generators, fork lift trucks, lawnmowers and cement mixers.
+Emissions from road transport fell only slightly between 1970 and 1990 but since then have declined more significantly.
+This is due primarily to the increased use of three-way catalytic converters and to a lesser extent to fuel switching from petrol cars to diesel cars.

+Emissions from off-road sources include those from portable generators, fork lift trucks, lawnmowers and cement mixers.
 Recent studies have been aimed at improving these estimates, but estimates of emissions from such machinery is still uncertain since it is based on estimates of equipment population and annual usage time.